hongzhonglu/vivarium/doc/index.rst

 <getting_started>`, which will walk you through getting Vivarium up
 and running.

-For step-by-step instructions, hold tight.
-Tutorials are coming soon!
+For step-by-step instructions, check out our :doc:`tutorials
+<tutorials/index>`.

 For a technical deep-dive into the important concepts in Vivarium, check out our :doc:`topic guides <guides/index>`.